Cameliaasb/TravelPlanner/README.md

 ## Work in progress
-TravelPlanner is a work in progress, and certain features, especially the front-end are not be implemented yet.
+TravelPlanner is a work in progress, and certain features are not implemented yet.

 ------